bttmly/poser-collection/README.md

 Maps a collection into a new collection of items containing each passed in `property`.

 #### `reject(Function test)`
 Inverse of `filter()`.
-Returns a collection with all items for which `test(item)` returns a truthy value removed.
+Returns a collection with all items for which `test(item)` returns a falsy value.

 #### `invoke(String methodName | Function func [, arguments... ])`
 If `invoke` is called with a function, `func` is called on each item in a collection.
 Otherwise, each item's method named `method` is called.
 Parameters beyond the first are used in the invocation.
+Returns the collection.

 #### `mapInvoke(String methodName | Function func [, arguments... ])`
 Like `invoke`, but returns a collection with the values returned by each invocation.